Stradi/unstyled-next-blog/README.md

 - Instant search
 - Automatic sitemap generation
 - Automatic OG image generation
+- Static pages (such as /about, /contact, etc.)

 <sub>I will try to find more features to add here, I promise.<sub>